mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 In the balance sheet at the end of the period, the inventory is reported at $39.200 (70 units @ $560)

 ---
-Discussion
+The impact of inflation on financial statements via inventory methods:
-- Profitability: FIFO results in higher gross profit than LIFO when input prices are rising
+- Profitability: FIFO results in higher gross profit than LIFO when input prices are rising.
 - Balance sheet: FIFO results in higher inventory than LIFO when input prices are rising
 - Cash flows: liquidity squeeze under FIFO when input prices are rising.
-  - More profit implies more (cash) tax payments
+  - More profit implies more (cash) tax payments.
   - Inventory needs to be replaced at a replacement cost higher than the original costs.
 This can be a severe problem in high inflation environments such as Argentina in the 80s and 90s or the US in the 70s.
 ---
 ## 3.2 Lower of cost or market (LCM)